LilyTronics/lily_data_logger_software/readme.md

 This way anyone can create their own instrument files and use them in the application.

 A JSON file can be created in a text editor.

-A number of JSON files are provided with the application.
-These include:

-* TDS220 oscilloscope (or compatible TDS200, TDS1000 and TDS2000, they have the same interface)
-* NI USB-6009 (requires drivers from NI)
-* Protek 506 digital multimeter
-* Arduino Uno IO module (reading analog voltages, reading and writing digital IO, sketch for the Arduino Uno is included in this repo)
-* A number of simulated instruments:
-  * multimeter giving some random values
-  * temperature chamber

 Instrument file format: